 What is aliskiren (Tekturna)?

-Aliskiren is an anti-hypertensive (blood pressure lowering) medication.
+Aliskiren is blood pressure medicine.
 It works by decreasing substances in the body that narrow blood vessels and raise blood pressure.

 Aliskiren may also be used for purposes not listed in this medication guide.